Svn-Sp/uni_muenster_project_space_invaders/README.md

 - Each time you destroy an alien, you earn points.
 - The game ends if an alien reaches the bottom of the screen or if you run out of lives.
 - If you kill all aliens you will get to the next level, where there are more and faster aliens
+- If you collect a "U" falling from the top you will get an extra life

+## AI
+- Parts of the tests of this project were written with github copilot.
+The prompt used was "Generate tests for the methods of the GameModel class.
+Use the boost library." together with the code of the GameModel class.